radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 #### Numpy

-Numpy library is an extension for Python which provides mathematical functions for problems where arrays and matrix computations are required.
-For **Matlab software** users, Numpy library could be a great substitute.
-Numpy has also the advantage that was part of python from the beginning and it has a lot of developments.
-Next piece of code could be used in order to load this library:
+*Numpy* library is an extension for *Python* which provides mathematical functions for problems where arrays and matrix computations are required.
+For **Matlab software** users, *Numpy* library could be a great substitute.
+Given that *Numpy* has been part of *Python* from the beginning, is a very mature library with a lot of developments.
+Loading the library can be done as below:

 ````python
     import numpy as np
 ````

-The main characteristic of Numpy is array object class.
-It is quite similar to lists in Python, except one condition: **In a numpy array all the elements must be of the same type** (ex. float, int, str ...).
-It is used to make mathematical operations **faster and more efficient than using lists**.
+The main characteristic of *Numpy* is array object class.
+It is quite similar to lists in Python, except one condition: **In a Numpy array all the elements must be of the same type** (ex. float, int, str ...).
+It is used to perform mathematical operations **faster and more efficiently than using lists**.

-For example, using the next code a Numpy array (2 rows and 3 columns) is created.
+For example, using the next code a *Numpy* array (2 rows and 3 columns) is created.
 The function `np.shape()` is used to check the dimension, and it is useful in case of array multiplication errors.

 ````python
     X = np.array( [ [1,2,3], [4,5,6]])
     np.shape(X)
 ````
-**How to index and slice a numpy array?**
+**How to index and slice a Numpy array?**

 This could be one of the first questions when a person starts with this kind of numerical libraries.
-Using previous X array, the way to access to first element in the first row and its last element is shown in the next code.
-Unlike Matlab (or R) Numpy uses zero-based indexing, i.e. the first element is indexed with 0 and not with 1.
+Using previous X array, the way to access to first element in the first row and its last element is shown in the code excerpt below.
+Unlike Matlab (or R), *Numpy* uses zero-based indexing, i.e. the first element is indexed with 0 and not with 1.

 ````python
     first = X[0][0]
     last = X[0][-1]
 ````
-As in Matlab the `eye()`function is helpful when you want to create a 2D array with ones on the diagonal and zeros elsewhere.
+As in *Matlab* the `eye()`function is helpful for creating a 2D array with ones on the diagonal and zeros elsewhere.
 It can be used to reduce computational cost in many optimization algorithms...

-Numpy library has a lot of useful functions when you need to work with random numbers.
+*Numpy* library has a lot of useful functions that allows you working with random numbers.
 These functions can be imported using `numpy.random`.
 Notice that you must set a certain `seed()` before using these functions in order to get **reproducible results**.
 ````python
     np.random.seed(32) # example seed is set to 32
 ````
-Some functions from `numpy.random`are: `randn()` which generates a 'standard normal' distribution; `randint` which returns random integers from a low to a high input values; `shuffle()`	is useful to modify an input sequence by shuffling its contents; `permutation()` randomly permutes a sequence...
+Some functions from `numpy.random`are:
+- `randn()` which generates a 'standard normal' distribution
+- `randint` which returns random integers from a low to a high input values
+- `shuffle()` is useful to modify an input sequence by shuffling its contents
+- `permutation()` randomly permutes a sequence

 #### Scipy
-SciPy (Scientific Python) is a Python library which is often mentioned in the same way as NumPy.
+*SciPy* (Scientific Python) is a *Python* library which is often mentioned in the same way as *NumPy*.
 SciPy extends the capabilities of NumPy with further useful functions for minimization, regression, Fourier-transformation and many others.

 #### Pandas
-This part gives a brief introduction to pandas data structures and some advices.
-Pandas is a Python library for data analysis which has many functions for using DataFrame structures.
-A DataFrame structure called `df` is used for clarify all the examples contained in this part.
-The next code allows to import the library and to create an empty dataframe.
+This part gives a brief introduction to pandas data structures and some advices. *Pandas* is a *Python* library for data analysis which has many functions for using DataFrame structures.
+A DataFrame structure called `df` is used to clarify all the examples contained in this part.
+The code excerpt below allows to import the library and to create an empty dataframe.

 ````python
     import pandas as pd
     df = pd.DataFrame()
 ````

-An easy way to start with pandas library is loading a dataset from a csv file, returning a DataFrame structure.
-Next code shows how.
+An easy way to start with *Pandas* library is loading a dataset from a CSV file, returning a DataFrame structure.
+See the example below.

 ````python
     df= pd.read_csv('../datos.csv').fillna(" ")
 ````

-In order to introduce this library some tipical questions are answered.
+In order to introduce this library some frequently asked questions are presented next.

 **How to get information from a DataFrame structure?**

 It is useful to extract and get some information from your DataFrame, for example with the functions `df.info` and `df.describe`.
 The second one also provides a brief statistical description about your dataset, for example the mean, standard deviation, maximum values and percentiles…

-A really good function in order to check all the types which compose your DataFrame structure is `df.dtypes`.
+A really good function that allows types your DataFrame structure are composed of is `df.dtypes`.

 A quickly way to see the first and the last records is to use `df.head(N)` and `df.tail(N)` respectively, where N is the number of records that you want to check.